rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 Now that the `grep` function is working, we need to do one last thing inside of the `run` function: we never printed out the results!
-We'll do that by adding a `for` loop that prints each line returned from the `grep` function:
+We'll do that by adding a `for` loop that prints each line returned from the `grep` function.
+This output is the "normal" output of the program—not an error message—so we use `println!` for it:

 <span class="filename">Filename: src/lib.rs</span>